How long does it take to change someone’s mind?

 Like I said, peoples be difficult.)

-So, what if you’re selling something that’s not ‘essential’ or too expensive to be ‘a steal’?
+So, what if you’re selling something that’s not ‘life or death essential’ or which is too expensive to be considered ‘a steal’ (like coaching or consulting services, for instance)?

-That’s when you need to add the connection part to your powers of persuasion, to close what can look like a dauntingly wide Change Gap.
+That’s when you need to expand your powers of persuasion to include connection, and close what can appear to be a dauntingly wide Change Gap.

-It starts with attention, but then trust becomes key.
+It starts with ATTENTION, but then TRUST becomes a key component.

 Here’s Bernadette Jiwa again: